SIM Learning Strategies Professional Developer

 I greatly appreciated all the support and feedback from all the Professional Development Leaders (PDL) and the PDL Apprentices.
 Getting to meet and work with all of them was a big benefit of the institute being virtual, as well.

-gatorkim About 2 years ago
+gatorkim Almost 3 years ago

 SIM Learning Strategies Apprenticeship

-loriwillis Almost 4 years ago
+loriwillis Over 4 years ago